jonesrussell/x-spot-the-bot/README.md

-# Edge Extension with TypeScript + Vite
+# X Spot The Bot - Edge Extension

-A modern browser extension built with TypeScript and Vite, targeting Microsoft Edge.
+A browser extension that helps identify potential bot accounts in X (Twitter) notifications by analyzing behavioral patterns, response times, and profile characteristics.

 ## Features